postphotos/dearreader/README.md

 This is a feature-enhanced fork of [Jina AI's Reader](https://github.com/jina-ai/reader) optimized for local deployment and development.
 This fork uses a Debian-based Docker image (instead of Alpine) for better compatibility with Chromium/Puppeteer dependencies and native libraries, ensuring more reliable web scraping operations.

 ## 🎯 What it does
-It converts any URL to an LLM-friendly input with `http://127.0.0.1:3000/https://google.com`.
+It converts any URL to an LLM-friendly input with `http://127.0.0.1:3001/https://www.ala.org`.
 Get improved output for your agent and RAG systems at no cost.
 This tool helps you prepare web content for Large Language Models, making it easier to process and analyze online information.

+**Single-Purpose Focus**: DearReader is designed specifically for converting individual webpages in a queue - NOT for storing or processing entire websites.
+For full-site crawling, indexing, or bulk processing, you'll need other specialized tools.
+No LLM processing happens directly here; this is purely a content extraction and formatting service.

 ## 🏗️ Project Architecture